 Health System Interface Modernization

-Large health system aligning legacy lab and order interfaces with a more modern interoperability roadmap across inpatient and ambulatory workflows.
+A large health system needed product, clinical, implementation, and support teams to align legacy lab and order interfaces with a more modern interoperability roadmap across inpatient and ambulatory workflows.

-Large health system aligning legacy lab and order interfaces with a more modern interoperability roadmap across inpatient and ambulatory workflows.
+A large health system needed product, clinical, implementation, and support teams to align legacy lab and order interfaces with a more modern interoperability roadmap across inpatient and ambulatory workflows.

 - Inpatient and ambulatory workflows needed to stay aligned without destabilizing existing production interface behavior.